colevfrank/colevfrank/README.md

-- 👋 Hi, I’m @colevfrank
+👋 Hi, I’m @colevfrank.

-- 👀 I’m interested in NLP, information retrieval, representation theory, and interpretability
+Among other things, I'm interested in:
+1. NLP
+2. information retrieval
+3. representation theory
+4. interpretability

 <!---
 colevfrank/colevfrank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.